FIDLEG Client Information

 Website: www.swisscap.com

-The financial institution is audited and reviewed by the audit firm CAPREV Wirtschaftsprüfung und -beratung AG for both regulatory and compliance purposes.
-The address of the VQF and CAPREV Wirtschaftsprüfung und -beratung AG can be found below.
+The financial institution is audited and reviewed by the audit company CAPREV Wirtschaftsprüfung und -beratung AG, both in terms of supervisory law and obligations.
+The address of FINcontrol Suisse AG and CAPREV Wirtschaftsprüfung und -beratung AG can be found below.

 General-Guisan-Strasse 6